Product OS··22 min read

 How BrandedMark Handles It

-BrandedMark was built with GS1 Digital Link compliance and EU Digital Product Passport (ESPR) readiness as core architecture requirements, not bolt-ons.
-The platform supports jurisdiction-aware warranty rules across UK, EU (including DE and FR), US, AU, CA, JP, BR, and IN — so the right terms are served to the right customer automatically.
-Versioned content with full audit trails is built in.
-For manufacturers facing DPP deadlines, BrandedMark is one of the few platforms where compliance is a feature, not a future roadmap item.
+BrandedMark was built with GS1 Digital Link compliance and EU Digital Product Passport readiness baked into the core platform architecture from day one — not added to an existing product after ESPR was announced and demand emerged.
+The platform supports jurisdiction-aware warranty rules across UK, EU member states including DE and FR with correct local legal framing, US, AU, CA, JP, BR, and IN — automatically serving the right terms to the right customer based on their detected location without any manual configuration required per market.
+Versioned content with full audit trails is built into the underlying data model, not bolted on through a reporting interface.
+For manufacturers facing active DPP compliance deadlines, BrandedMark is one of the few platforms where compliance is a current shipping feature rather than a roadmap commitment dependent on future development cycles you cannot control.

 6. What's the Pricing Model — Per Product, Per Scan, Per User?